 - arrive for work later and later

 - be more twitchy or nervous in general

 A change in the way someone thinks or feels can also be a sign of stress, for example:

 - frequent mood swings and unpredictability

 - loss of motivation, commitment and confidence in themsleves

 - increased emotional reactions – being more tearful, sensitive or aggressive

-Employees can also play a role in improving their own stress management – we offer both one-to-one individual stress management training (the Changing Limiting Beliefs course) at our clinic in Wombourne as well as offering our Thriving at Work Stress Management Training programme.
+Employees can also play a role in improving their own stress management – we offer both one-to-one individual stress management training at our clinic in Wombourne as well as offering our Thriving at Work Stress Management Training programme.

 Tranceform works with local businesses to support mental health issues in the workplace, including the delivery of in-house training seminars, development and implementation of regulatory systems for managing work-related stress and psychological well-being, one-to-one support in-clinic as well as Employee Assistance Programmes & Retained Service contracts.

 Find out more about our Mental Health at Work services here: